spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I run Spyder in a conda environment using Anaconda Navigator?

-   Select the environment you want to launch Spyder from under "Applications on:".
-If Spyder is installed in this environment, you will see it on Navigator's Home window.
+   Select the environment you want to launch Spyder from under :guilabel:`Applications on`.
+   If Spyder is installed in this environment, you will see it on Navigator's :guilabel:`Home` window.
-   Click `Launch` to use Spyder with your selected environment.
+   Click :guilabel:`Launch` to use Spyder with your selected environment.

    .. image:: images/faq/faq-run-environment.png
       :alt: Navigator showing running Spyder in a specific environment